Eseoghene/Webtask--Hack/README.md

 13. Save the file and close text editor

-To try, run this command in your terminal or command prompt `mocha visitvalidtitle.js -t 30000`
+To try, run this command in your terminal or command prompt

+`mocha visitvalidtitle.js -t 30000`

-A trello Card should be created containing
+A trello Card should be created  in specified Dashboard containing

 Testname:
 Video URL: